avdmvnv/my-first-github-project/README.md

 # my-first-github-project
-This file was edited in local branch feature-2
+README.md after the first commit in local feature-2

 This is my first GitHub project and is edited to resolve conflict locally

+This was file was edited again in local feature-2 branch